nbooker99/lab-10-slr-course-evals/lab-10.md

 points lower than teaching professors (this difference is statistically significant).

-The adjusted R-squared indicates that whether a professor is tenure eligible or not explains 0.9% of variance in evalutation scores.
+The R-squared indicates that whether a professor is tenure eligible or not explains 1.15% of variance in evalutation scores.